Paint it Jack: A Historical Novel

 Chapter one:

-Chapter ten:
+Chapter seven:

-Chapter twenty:
+Chapter twenty-one:

 Most recent reviews of the book: